-If you feel you are ready to go ahead with the process, as the first step kindly register your interest through email@example.com.
+If you feel you are ready to go ahead with the process, as the first step kindly register your interest to Troy Woodland at email@example.com.

 During 2020, we have developed and been running a series of online sessions looking at different aspects of facilitation, including "What is Facilitation?".
 "Understanding Facilitation Skills", "Exploring Facilitation Methods", "I Can't Breathe - Participation and Inclusion in Facilitation", "Focused Conversation Method" and "Designing a Session".
 The sessions have been running in both English and French on a regular basis since July 2020.
 For more information on upcoming sessions, please contact Ferhat Mohia